Graduate & Family Housing Transfer Requests

 Notice of Intent to Vacate

-While residents who transfer may not be required to fulfill a 60 day rent obligation period for their old apartment, they must still submit an online notice of intent to vacate.
-The form can be found on the housing portal located here.
+While residents who transfer may not be required to fulfill a 60 day rent obligation period for their old apartment, they must still move out of their apartment in a timely manner to avoid improper checkout fees.